geops/trafimage-maps/README.md

 ## About

-This repo contains the code of the Trafimage Map Portal by Swiss Federal Railways SBB and other applications build on it.
+This repo contains the web component used by the Trafimage Map Portal by Swiss Federal Railways SBB and other applications build on it.

-Components are based on [react-spatial](https://github.com/geops/react-spatial).
+## Documentation

 See [demo](https://apidoc.trafimage.ch/).

 ## Technologies

+* web-component
 * react
 * redux
-* react-router
 * enzyme
 * jest
 * cypress
 * react-spatial
+* react-transit
 * eslint with airbnb
 * prettier
 * sass